A.I.R. Gallery: Current members

-There are five tiers of membership programs for self-defined women artists at AIR Gallery.
+There are five tiers of membership programs for women and non-binary artists at AIR Gallery.
 The New York Artist membership is open to self-identified women artists residing in the New York area.
-The National Membership program includes 22 self-identified women artist throughout the United States.
+The National Membership program includes 22 women and non binary artists throughout the United States.
 Alumnae membership is open to any former New York, National, and Fellowship Artists who wish to remain a part of the gallery.
 After maintaining 7 years of membership at A.I.R., artists will automatically be eligible for the Adjunct Program.

 Artists

 Artists whose works have been exhibited at the gallery include: